SportsNITT/SportsNITT.github.io/README.md

 Official [NITT sports contingent website](https://sportscontingent.nitt.edu)

+Developed using vscode editor, use vscode settings from [.vscode](/.vscode) folder

 Website developed using create-react app check [README here](/sports-nitt/README.md) for create-react-app

-node app code is inside [sports-nitt](/sports-nitt/) folder
+Node app code is inside [sports-nitt](/sports-nitt/) folder

-project tested using npm
+Project tested using npm

-asset images are stored in [images](/images/) folder
+Asset images are stored in [images](/images/) folder

-other asset images are stored in google drive and accessed using google drive API to display in site.
+Other asset images are stored in google drive and accessed using google drive API to display in site.

 ## Local Setup